yelhousni/gnark-crypto/ecc/ecc.md

 * BLS12-377 (ZEXE)
 * BW6-761 (EC supporting pairing on BLS12-377 field of definition)
 * BLS12-379 (alternative to BLS12-377 with higher 2-adicity)
-* BW6-672 (EC supporting pairing on BLS12-379 field of definition)
+* BW6-764 (EC supporting pairing on BLS12-379 field of definition)
-* BW6-672 (EC supporting pairing on BLS12-379 field of definition with conservative security)
 * BLS24-315 (optmized for KZG-based SNARKs)
 * BW6-633 (EC supporting pairing on BLS24-315 field of definition)
+* BW6-672 (EC supporting pairing on BLS24-315 field of definition with conservative security)
+* CP8-632 (EC supporting pairing on BLS24-315 field of definition with Cocks-Pinch family)

 ### Twisted edwards curves